MrJCate/Data-Analyst-Portfolio/README.md

 # [U.S Stock Market](https://github.com/MrJCate/USStockMarket)

-This project analysis the overall U.S stock market and the current 3 largest companies by market cap for the last 10 years.
+This project examines the overall U.S. stock market and analyzes the three largest companies by market capitalization over the past 10 years.

 # [Gas Price by Country](https://github.com/MrJCate/GasPricesbyCountry)

-This project analysis the changing gas prices by country from 2000-2020.
+This project analyzes the changing gas prices by country from 2000-2020.